Deconfounding age effects with fair representation learning when assessing dementia: Introduction

 \section{Introduction}

-One in three seniors die of Alzheimer's and other types of dementia in the United States \citep{alzheimer2018}.
-Although its causes are not yet fully understood, dementia impacts people's cognitive abilities in a detectable manner.
-This includes different syntactic distributions in narrative descriptions \citep{roark2007syntactic}, more pausing \citep{Singh2001}, higher levels of difficulty in recalling stories \citep{lunsford2015using}, and impaired memory generally \citep{lehr2012fully}.
+One in three seniors die of Alzheimer's and other types of dementia in the United States \cite{alzheimer2018}.
+Although its causes are not yet fully understood, dementia impacts cognitive abilities in a detectable manner.
+This includes different syntactic distributions in narrative descriptions \cite{roark2007syntactic}, more pausing \cite{Singh2001}, higher levels of difficulty in recalling stories \cite{lunsford2015using}, and impaired memory generally \cite{lehr2012fully}.
 Fortunately, linguistic features can be used to train classifiers to detect various cognitive impairments.
-For example, \citeauthor{Fraser:2013} (\citeyear{Fraser:2013}) detected primary progressive aphasia with up to 100\% accuracy, and classified subtypes of primary progressive aphasia with up to 79\% accuracy on a set of 40 participants using lexical-syntactic and acoustic features. \citeauthor{fraser15-JAD} (\citeyear{fraser15-JAD}) classified dementia from control participants with 82\% accuracy on narrative speech.
+For example, \citet{Fraser:2013} detected primary progressive aphasia with up to 100\% accuracy, and classified subtypes of primary progressive aphasia with up to 79\% accuracy on a set of 40 participants using lexical-syntactic and acoustic features. \citet{fraser15-JAD} classified dementia from control participants with 82\% accuracy on narrative speech.

 However, dementia is not the only factor causing such detectable changes in linguistic features of speech.
-Aging also impairs cognitive abilities \citep{harada2013normal}, but in subtly different ways from dementia.
-For example, aging inhibits fluid cognitive abilities (e.g., cognitive processing speed) much more than the consolidated abilities (e.g., those related to cumulative skills and memories) \citep{deary2009age}.
+Aging also impairs cognitive abilities \cite{harada2013normal}, but in subtly different ways from dementia.
+For example, aging inhibits fluid cognitive abilities (e.g., cognitive processing speed) much more than the consolidated abilities (e.g., those related to cumulative skills and memories) \cite{deary2009age}.
 In other words, the detected changes of linguistic features, including more pauses and decreased short-term memories, could attribute to just normal aging process instead of dementia.
-Unfortunately, due to the high correlation between dementia and aging, it can be difficult to disentangle symptoms are caused by dementia or aging \citep{murman2015impact}.
+Unfortunately, due to the high correlation between dementia and aging, it can be difficult to disentangle symptoms are caused by dementia or aging \cite{murman2015impact}.
 Age is therefore a confounding factor in detecting dementia.
 In the next section, we will illustrate this confounding factor with an (undesirable) $P(\mathbf{X}, A)$ probability term.